StefanLapointe/StefanLapointe/README.md

 ## About me

-I graduated from McGill in Joint Honours Mathematics and Computer Science in 2024.
+I'm currently self-teaching web programming and DevOps in preparation to start a career as a software developer.

-I'm looking to either get a tech job, start a tech company, or go to grad school.
+In April of 2025, I obtained an Oracle Certified Professional: Java SE 17 Developer certification.

-My favourite programming language is Haskell and the language I'm best at is Java.
-I'm also experienced in C and Python.
+I graduated from McGill with an Honours Mathematics and Computer Science degree in 2024.